MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-data-aspnet-core/includes/deploy-azure-cache.md

 ### Reconfigure the identity service

-In *identity/templates/configmap.yaml*, update the `DPConnectionString` key's value to the connection string:
+In *identity/templates/configmap.yaml*, replace the the `DPConnectionString` key's value with the connection string, as in the following example:

 :::code language="yaml" source="../code/deploy/k8s/helm-simple/identity/templates/configmap.yaml" highlight="10":::